 At Kristiania University in Norway Dr Quinn is a part-time professor of mobile journalism, where he teaches mojo skills.
 For more details about his academic work see the Video1 teaching and the Mojo sections of this blog, and his academic bio below.

 The easiest way to contact Stephen Quinn is via email: sraquinn (at) gmail (dot) com or SMS via his UK mobile: +44 (0) 793-99-70-100.
 His Skype “handle” is sraquinn and his Twitter account is @sraquinn.
 You can find Stephen Quinn on Facebook and Linkedin.
-His social bookmarks can be found at Delicious and his wine videos are on YouTube.
+His wine videos are on YouTube.

-Professor Stephen Quinn is a part-time professor of mobile journalism (mojo) at Kristiania University in Norway.
-The rest of the time he runs MOJO Media Insights, a digital consulting company based in Brighton in the United Kingdom.
+Professor Stephen Quinn is a professor of mobile journalism (mojo) at Kristiania University in Norway.
+He also runs MOJO Media Insights, a digital consulting company based in Brighton in the United Kingdom.
 The company helps media companies embrace digital possibilities and make money by repurposing existing content.
 It also trains people to make videos using only an iOS device.
 He also shows people how to make interactive books using Apple’s iBooks Author software.
 Videos included in those books are made with an iOS device.

 Dr Quinn was digital development editor at the South China Morning Post in Hong Kong from 2011-13.
 Prior to his return to journalism, Dr Quinn taught multi-media journalism at universities in Australia, New Zealand, the United Kingdom, the United Arab Emirates, the United States and China between 1996 and 2011.

 In the two decades to 1995 Dr Quinn worked across all media platforms in Australia, Thailand, the United Kingdom and New Zealand.
-He has worked for regional newspapers in Australia; the Bangkok Post; the Press Association, BBC-TV, Independent Television News and The Guardian in London; the Australian Broadcasting Corporation in Sydney; and Television New Zealand.
+He has worked for regional newspapers in Australia; the Bangkok Post; the Press Association, BBC-TV, Independent Television News and The Guardian in London; the Australian Broadcasting Corporation in Sydney; the Middle East Broadcasting Centre in the UAE and Television New Zealand.